partykit/partykit-nextjs-chat-template/README.md

 The easiest way to deploy the Next.js frontend for your PartyKit app is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.

-Remember to configure the environment variables for your website hosting provider!
+When you deploy the site to Vercel, remember to add the environment variables from your `.env` file in your Vercel project dashboard.

+The `NEXT_PUBLIC_PARTYKIT_HOST` variable should be set to be the domain of your partykit server, e.g. `https://my-project.my-username.partykit.dev`.
+The domain name will be displayed when you deploy the PartyKit project.

 ## Learn More

 To learn more about PartyKit, take a look at [PartyKit documentation](https://docs.partykit.io).